Airing Out the “Dirty” Laundry is an ongoing community art movement that responds to the silencing of women*,

 creating opportunities for all women to share experiences through visual storytelling.

-*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, sexual orientation, gender identity and gender expression.
+*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, ability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, sexual orientation, gender identity and gender expression.

 Add your story to the Laundry Line.